mdparker26/usab-uswds/_aba-guides/chapter-5-parking.md

 [[§502.5]({{ site.baseurl }}/aba/#aba-502_5)]

-A 98” minimum vertical clearance is required for van parking spaces/ access aisles and the vehicle route to these spaces from an entrance and from these spaces to an exit.
+A 98 inches minimum vertical clearance is required for van parking spaces/ access aisles and the vehicle route to these spaces from an entrance and from these spaces to an exit.
 Van spaces can be grouped on one level of parking structures.
 </div>

 {% include recommendation.html